 For a complete list of the known ISC DHCP configuration elements that do not translate cleanly to an equivalent Kea configuration, search in the Kea project repository for issues tagged with the “migration” label.

 The major configuration areas that will likely require redesign are the failover or high-availability solution, client classification, and host reservations.
 Kea has an alternative to the DHCPv4 failover draft implemented in ISC DHCP: the Kea feature is called “High Availability,” and it works equally well for both DHCPv4 and DHCPv6.
 Kea does support client classification, but there is no equivalent for ISC DHCP’s hyper-flexible permit/deny scripting language.
 The option inheritance hierarchy in Kea is different than in ISC DHCP, and the configuration for custom vendor-specific options is also different.
-Kea has robust support for host reservations, but in ISC DHCP all host reservations are global; in Kea, host reservations are by default per-subnet, although global host reservations are also supported.
+Kea has robust support for host reservations, but it is different from ISC DHCP’s.
+In ISC DHCP all host reservations are global; in Kea, host reservations are by default per-subnet, although global host reservations are also supported.

 The following Knowledgebase articles may help with understanding Kea functionality compared with ISC DHCP’s older features: